 The machine does not get shown often, mostly at west coast concours.
 The owner has graciously agreed to loan it out for a display at the National Motorcycle Museum as part of the Museum’s current Streamliners exhibition.

 The National Motorcycle Museum is located in Anamosa, near Cedar Rapids, Iowa.
 On display are over 480 motorcycles from all parts of the world, board track racers from the golden era of American board track racing and a 1920s service station plus bicycles, pedal cars and thousands of pieces of memorabilia.

 Dirt Riding USA, presented by J&P Cycles.
 Fifty great trials, enduro and motocross bikes help trace the 1970s and ’80s, glory days of dirt racing and off-road motorcycle design on display for a limited time.

-Barn Find — rusty, dusty and crusty motorcycles and parts, what might live in a barn near you?
+Rusty, dusty and crusty motorcycles and parts, what might live in a barn near you.
 Come see what we have found and displayed.